Brunch & Batter

 • 3 cups half and half (or equal parts heavy cream and whole milk)

-• 4 teaspoon powdered gelatin
+• 4 teaspoon unflavored powdered gelatin

 • ½ cup white granulated sugar